AndrewChild/LocalBoulders/README.md

     - use itertools.count for indexing
     - limit photo height
     - in contexts where both routes and variations are being refered to interchangably call them climbs
-	- rework topo map drawing.
-If possible draw all sub area topos from the area map using layers
 	- when assigning topos to boulders the code just assigns the topo to the first boulder declared in the routes attribute (not the first boulder in the book order).
 This is kind of useful but its not intended behaviour.
     LaTeX:
     - GPS index of boulders
     - arete shortcut
     - distribute photos (as in action shots, not topos and maps) evenly throughout an area instead of declaring them at the boulder level
-	- minipages can overflow the bottom of a column
     Other:
     - Consider alternatives to LaTeX.
 HTML?
     - documentation